-The following is a summary of the prehistoric context for the Project Area from the Paleoindian through the Emergent Period.2
+The following is a summary of the prehistoric context for the Project Area from the Paleoindian through the Emergent Period.

-Late Pleistocene/Younger Dryas/Recess Peak Advance - Paleoindian (15,000 to 10,000 B.P.)
+Late Pleistocene/Younger Dryas/Recess Peak Advance - Paleoindian (15,000 to 10,000 before present)

 The Clovis culture currently is identified in North America as occurring between approximately 13,500 to 13,000 years ago.
 The acquisition of date ranges for the Clovis culture from current literature is fraught with confusion due to a plethora of alternative dating schemes and dating methods.
 The cultural pattern is distinguished by "fluted" projectile points, percussion blades, and other distinctive artifacts.
 Very few Clovis sites have been identified in North America.
-The Clovis culture, which is the earliest well documented cultural expression in the Americas, is linked to the medial part of this time period, circa (ca.) 13,500 to 13,000 before present3 (B.P.).
+The Clovis culture, which is the earliest well documented cultural expression in the Americas, is linked to the medial part of this time period, circa (ca.) 13,500 to 13,000 before present (B.P.).
+No diagnostic Clovis artifacts, which are distinguished by "fluting" of the proximal portion of both faces of projectile points and possibly other tools, have been found in the Project Area.
+However, a fluted point was found at Lake Almanor, located approximately 100 mi north in Plumas County (Kowta 1988:57).
+Fluted point fragments and complete specimens, typically found in isolated occurrences, are, however, known from scattered locations throughout much of the Sierra Nevada (Rondeau and Dougherty 2009).
+Unfortunately, few are from dated contexts.

-Refer to Section 1.3.6 for a discussion of the cultural resources regulatory context, including NHPA Section 106 consultation and APE.
+&lt;sup>1 Refer to Section 1.3.6 for a discussion of the cultural resources regulatory context, including National Historic Preservation Act, Section 106, consultation and APE.

-2 The Emergent Period marks the clear appearance of the modern ethnographic cultures and the transition from the prehistoric to the historic period.
+&lt;sup>2 The Emergent Period marks the clear appearance of the modern ethnographic cultures and the transition from the prehistoric to the historic period.